 2. Pawnee Indian Museum State Historic Site

 The Pawnee tribe was a dominant power in the Central Plains.
 Their territory included large areas of present-day Kansas.
-Archeological investigation and historic details tell the story of a Pawnee village that existed in the late 1700s at the Pawnee Indian Museum State Historic Site.
+Archaeological investigation and historic details tell the story of a Pawnee village that existed in the late 1700s at the Pawnee Indian Museum State Historic Site.
 The museum is one of the only museums in the Central Plains that chronicles an indigenous tribe.

 3. Haskell Indian Art Market

-The Haskell Indian Nation University in Lawrence hosts an annual Haskell Indian Art Market.
+The Haskell Indian Nations University in Lawrence hosts an annual Haskell Indian Art Market.
 This colorful event attracts hundreds of visitors in search of Native American artwork and an introduction to the local culture.
 The market is held on the second weekend of September.
 Visitors are encouraged to also visit the Haskell Indian Nation University and Cultural Center.

 4. Medicine Lodge Peace Treaty